Covering the Common Core

 Common Core Explained

 The Common Core State Standards are designed to improve students' chances of success in college and careers by setting uniform standards for what students should know in math and English language arts by the end of each school year, and by the time they graduate from high school.
-An initiative spurred by the National Governors Association and the Council of Chief State School Officers, the Common Core State Standards have been adopted by forty-three states.
+An initiative spurred by the National Governors Association and the Council of Chief State School Officers, the Common Core State Standards have been adopted by forty-three states, but some have since announced major rewrites or replacements, leaving 30 states, plus the District of Columbia sticking to the standards.

 California, home to one in eight of the nation's public school students, is crucial to the success of the Common Core.
 Conditions seem especially favorable for implementing the standards in California, at least compared to many other states.
 Both Gov. Jerry Brown and state legislators support the Common Core, as do the state's major teachers' unions.

 At the same time, California faces significant challenges in implementing the standards in its racially, ethnically, and economically diverse school system.
 Nearly 60 percent of California's more than 6 million students qualify for free or reduced price meals.
 In many districts, the percentage is far higher than that.
 In addition, more than one in four California public-school students are classified as English learners, one of the highest shares in the country.
-Finally, more than 300,000 teachers, along with principals and other school administrators, must be both educated about the new standards and prepared to implement them.
+Finally, more than 300,000 teachers, along with principals and other school administrators, needed to be educated about the new standards before they could implement them.